YashBhalodi/chessnote/README.md

 *   **Rock-Solid Reliability:** Built with a strict **Test-Driven Development (TDD)** methodology, ChessNote boasts comprehensive test coverage.
 Every feature, from simple pawn moves to complex variations, is verified.
 The parser is designed to handle real-world, messy PGNs without panicking, returning structured errors that make debugging a breeze.

 *   **Blazing-Fast Performance:** Written in pure, idiomatic Go, ChessNote is designed for speed.
 It minimizes allocations and uses an efficient scanning and parsing model to handle large PGN databases with ease.
-(Benchmarks forthcoming).
+Its performance is validated by a comprehensive benchmark suite (see the `benchmarks/` directory).

 *   **A Developer-First API:** The public API is clean, discoverable, and a joy to use.
 We believe developers should spend their time building great applications, not fighting with a clunky parser.
 Our data structures (`Game`, `Move`, `Square`) are intuitive and well-documented.